imagej/imagej.github.io/_pages/plugins/spim-bead-registration-deprecated.md

 <!-- -->

--   **Fusion use Blending**: Checked if blending at the edges of the overlapping views should be applied; this removes brightness differences at the hyperplanes where the overlapping images intersect. **Note:** If neither Blending nor Content based Weightening is selected, only averaging is performed for fusion.
+-   **Fusion use Blending**: Checked if blending at the edges of the overlapping views should be applied; this removes brightness differences at the hyperplanes where the overlapping images intersect.
+    {% include notice icon="note" content="If neither Blending nor Content based Weightening is selected, only averaging is performed for fusion." %}

 <!-- -->

--   **Fusion use Content based Weightening**: Checked if the content-based weightening should be used; this weights each pixel of each view by its local information content and thereby increases the contrast of the output image. **Note:** The content based weightening is rather fast but consumes a lot of RAM.
-If neither Blending nor Content based Weightening is selected, only averaging is performed for fusion.
+-   **Fusion use Content based Weightening**: Checked if the content-based weightening should be used; this weights each pixel of each view by its local information content and thereby increases the contrast of the output image.
+    {% include notice icon="note" content="The content based weightening is rather fast but consumes a lot of RAM.
+If neither Blending nor Content based Weightening is selected, only averaging is performed for fusion." %}

 <!-- -->